Cambodian opposition leaders blocked in Paris, Kuala Lumpur

 READ: Malaysia detains Cambodian opposition leader Mu Sochua

-Malaysian Prime Minister Mahathir Mohamad said she would not be deported to Cambodia but sent to another country, without saying which one.

-Sochua had flown in from neighbouring Indonesia, where the Cambodian ambassador stormed a press conference she was giving and attempted to get the event cancelled.
+She had flown in from neighbouring Indonesia, where the Cambodian ambassador stormed a news conference she was giving and attempted to get the event cancelled.

 Hun Sen said Sochua was stopped in Malaysia because authorities were upholding a tenet of the 10-member Association of Southeast Asian Nations not to "interfere in each other's internal affairs."